Expert Research on the First Wave of British Immigration to Natal

 1. Check the lists of settlers to see if your ancestor is listed.

 2. Individual records after ‘Hogshaw’ are obtainable in simple chronological format from ourselves, at a cost.
-After the record has been generated it is posted to the site for public viewing.
-See the records already posted here.
+Some of these records have been posted here.
 If you wish to order a record, please contact us.

 3. Join our mailing list to be notified of new records added to the database